 Personal Leave.
 In unusual circumstances, students may need to interrupt their study at the college for health or personal reasons.
 In addition, students may take a personal leave of absence to pursue an internship or other nonacademic experience.
-Accordingly, the college permits students in good standing to apply to the dean of students or an associate dean of students for a personal leave of absence for one or two semesters.
+Accordingly, the college permits students in good standing to apply to the associate dean of students for student support and community standards or a designee for a personal leave of absence for one or two semesters.
 A leave-of-absence form must be completed by the student.
 Students must also meet with a representative from the Office of the Registrar and Academic Systems.
 Students on a personal leave may take up to two courses elsewhere in the United States for Bates credit, subject to the transfer policies outlined above.
 The college guarantees reinstatement to students after the first or second semester of leave.
-After two semesters, students are officially withdrawn unless they have confirmed their plan to return by registering for courses or have been granted a leave extension by the dean of students or an associate dean of students.
+After two semesters, students are officially withdrawn unless they have confirmed their plan to return by registering for courses or have been granted a leave extension by the associate dean of students for student support and community standards or a designee.

 The Bates faculty is dedicated to helping students develop as scholars; therefore, significant emphasis is placed through the curriculum on individual research, including artistic production.
 In their first year, students participate in a first-year seminar, a small class in which the development of critical thinking, concise writing, and other research skills is emphasized.
 Methodology courses and advanced seminars offer further research training in a specific discipline.
 Many students undertake independent study courses in order to explore in depth a subject of particular interest.
-Qualified students may participate in a semester-long program at a research institution, earning Bates credit.
 Each summer, many students undertake research independently or in collaboration with a Bates faculty member.
 All of these research and writing experiences prepare students for the senior thesis, required in most departments and programs, for the Honors Program, for graduate study, and for careers.

 Support for Research during the Academic Year.
 The college encourages students to pursue research associated with courses, independent studies, and the senior thesis or senior project.
 Funds are available through competitive grant programs that provide financial assistance for student research.
 Information and applications are available in the Office of the Dean of the Faculty or on the student research website (bates.edu/academics/student-research).

 Summer Research Opportunities.
 Bates faculty members are active in scholarly research and often offer qualified students the opportunity to work with them as research assistants during the summer.
 These opportunities offer wages rather than academic credit and are available directly from faculty researchers funded through faculty grants.
 The Office of the Dean of the Faculty also manages a number of student summer research fellowship programs.
-Students are encouraged to explore off-campus summer research opportunities as well.
+Other opportunities off campus may be arranged through the college.
 Funding is available to conduct off-campus fieldwork and to support the work of a student at another research facility.
 Information on summer research opportunities is available on the student research website (bates.edu/academics/student-research).

 Presenting Research and the Mount David Summit.
 Bates students should be able to effectively communicate their scholarship and defend the results of their research.
 Students are encouraged to present their research at regional, national, and international meetings.
 They also have many opportunities to present their academic work on campus at events throughout the year.
 The largest on-campus research forum is the Mount David Summit.
 Each year near the end of the winter semester, the college community gathers for the Mount David Summit, a campus-wide event honoring academic and artistic achievement.
 In concurrent sessions students present research posters; short talks on research or community engagement; and artistic work, including poetry and fiction writing, film, theater, performance art, music, and the visual arts.
 Students from all class levels and all disciplines are encouraged to take part; the audience includes students, faculty, staff, parents, prospective students, alumni, donors, and the general public.
 More information on the summit is at the website (bates.edu/summit).

 At the core of the college's founding mission is the notion that liberal learning, personal growth, and moral development are inseparable from social responsibility and service to others.
-Civic engagement and community-based learning not only contribute to a student's academic experience at college, but also enhance community life through the tangible contributions they make to others.
+Civic engagement and community-engaged learning and research not only contribute to a student's academic experience at college, but also enhance community life through the tangible contributions they make to others.
 Through projects conducted in courses, senior theses, and summer fellowships, students, faculty, and staff enrich academic study by undertaking work in the public sphere in collaboration with community partners.
-More than half of all students take part in community-engaged learning projects during their college years, and many faculty members link community-based learning in course curricula.
+More than half of all students take part in community-engaged learning or research projects during their college years.

 The mission of the Harward Center for Community Partnerships is to advance the college's commitment to cultivating informed civic action through reciprocal and sustained partnerships that connect the college and the community.
-Established in 2002, the center coordinates the college's myriad programs for civic and community engagement, incorporating community-engaged learning programs and community volunteer work as well as the Bates-Morse Mountain Conservation Area.
-The center builds on a legacy of innovative, rigorous community-engaged learning at Bates.
-It serves as a clearinghouse for faculty, staff, and students interested in community-based learning or research projects, and for community organizations, schools, and government agencies that seek to engage the college.
+Established in 2002, the center coordinates the college's myriad programs for civic and community engagement, incorporating community-engaged learning programs and community volunteer work as well as the Bates-Morse Mountain Conservation Area and Bates College Coastal Center at Shortridge.
+The Harward Center builds on a legacy of innovative, rigorous community-engaged learning at Bates.
+It serves as a clearinghouse for faculty, staff, and students interested in community-engaged learning or research projects, and for community organizations, schools, and government agencies that seek to engage the college.
 It sponsors community projects in areas as diverse as basic social services; education; literacy programs; municipal government; environmental education and advocacy; health and mental health services; public art, music, dance, and other cultural projects; and legal advocacy.
 The center also coordinates Bates' volunteer opportunities in the Lewiston-Auburn community.

-Specific student programs of the Harward Center include the Student Volunteer Fellows Program, the Bonner Leader Program, and the Community-Engaged Research Fellows Program.
+Specific student programs of the Harward Center include the Student Volunteer Fellows Program, the Bonner Leader Program, the Bates Civic Action Teams, the Short Term Action/Research Team, and the Community-Engaged Research Fellows Program.
 The center also oversees a number of grant programs for students, faculty, staff, and community partners, during both the academic year and the summer.
 More information about those opportunities can be found at bates.edu/harward.

 The Bates Career Development Center helps students become aware of their interests, skills, and values, and how these relate to the career possibilities available after graduation and beyond.
 The Bates Career Development Center complements academic advising efforts by providing a wealth of resources including individualized and group career counseling and workshops, job shadows, internships, career-interest assessments, employment listings, access to alumni career advisors, graduate and professional school advising, and links to job and career information through the Career Development Center website (bates.edu/career/).
 Students are encouraged to use the Career Development Center beginning in their first year at Bates in order to integrate their academic, career, and personal goals into rewarding and purposeful careers.

-Dedicated to encouraging quantitative literacy and reasoning, the Mathematics and Statistics Workshop offers a variety of tutoring and help sessions to students seeking assistance with mathematical reasoning and comprehension.
-Throughout the fall and winter semesters, drop-in help sessions are offered Monday through Thursday afternoons for students in any introductory-level class with a mathematical component.
-In addition, two-hour calculus help sessions are conducted by student tutors each weeknight.
+Dedicated to encouraging quantitative literacy and reasoning, the Mathematics and Statistics Workshop offers a variety of tutoring and help sessions for students seeking assistance with mathematical and quantitative reasoning and comprehension.
+Throughout the fall and winter semesters, drop-in help sessions are offered Sunday through Friday for students in any introductory-level class with a mathematical component.
 One-on-one assistance is available for students in any course requiring a command of quantitative or statistical skills, as well as skills with certain mathematical software packages.
 During Short Term, services are available by appointment.
-Information on the Math Workshop may be found on the website (bates.edu/math-stat-workshop/).
+Information on the Math Workshop may be found on the website (bates.edu/math-stat-workshop).